hivemq/hivemq4-docker-images/README.md

   type: LoadBalancer
 ```

+* Create the service using `kubectl create -f mqtt.yaml`

-Note that the `externalTrafficPolicy` annotation is necessary to allow the Kubernetes service to maintain a larger amount of concurrent connections.
+**Note:** The `externalTrafficPolicy` annotation is necessary to allow the Kubernetes service to maintain a larger amount of concurrent connections.
 See [Source IP for Services](https://kubernetes.io/docs/tutorials/services/source-ip/#source-ip-for-services-with-type-nodeport) for more information.

+# Configuration

-## Setting the HiveMQ Control Center username and password
+## Setting the HiveMQ Control Center Username and Password

 The environment variable `HIVEMQ_CONTROL_CENTER_PASSWORD` allows you to set the password of the HiveMQ Control Center by defining a SHA256 hash for a custom password.

-Additionally, you can also configure the username, using the environment variable `HIVEMQ_CONTROL_CENTER_USER`
+Additionally, you can also configure the username, using the environment variable `HIVEMQ_CONTROL_CENTER_USER`.

 See [Generate a SHA256 Password](https://www.hivemq.com/docs/4/control-center/configuration.html#generate-password) to read more about how to generate the password hash.

-## Adding a license
+## Adding a License

-To use a license with this image, you must first encode it as a string.
+To use a license with a HiveMQ docker container, you must first encode it as a string.

 To do so, run `cat license.lic | base64` (replace `license.lic` with the path to your license file).

 Set the resulting string as the value for the `HIVEMQ_LICENSE` environment variable of the container.

+## Disabling the hivemq-allow-all-extension

+By default the HiveMQ docker images use the packaged `hivemq-allow-all-extension`.

+This can be circumvented by setting the `HIVEMQ_ALLOW_ALL_CLIENTS` environment variable to `false`.

+This will cause the entrypoint script to delete the extension on startup.

+## Disabling Privilege Step-Down

+By default the HiveMQ docker images check for root privileges at startup and, if present, switch to a less privileged user before running the HiveMQ broker.

+This will enhance the security of the container.

+If you wish to skip this step, set the environment variable `HIVEMQ_NO_ROOT_STEP_DOWN` to `false`.

-## Overriding the bind address
+## Overriding the Cluster Bind Address

-By default this image will attempt to set the bind address using the containers `${HOSTNAME}` to ensure that HiveMQ will bind the cluster connection to the correct interface so a cluster can be formed.
+By default the HiveMQ DNS discovery image attempts to set the bind address using the containers `${HOSTNAME}` to ensure that HiveMQ will bind the cluster connection to the correct interface so a cluster can be formed.

 This behavior can be overridden by setting any value for the environment variable `HIVEMQ_BIND_ADDRESS`.
 The broker will attempt to use the given value as the bind address instead.

-## Setting the transport type
+## Setting the Cluster Transport Type

-By default this image will use UDP as transport protocol for the cluster transport.
+By default the HiveMQ DNS discovery image uses UDP as transport protocol for the cluster transport.

 If you would like to use TCP as transport type instead, you can set the `HIVEMQ_CLUSTER_TRANSPORT_TYPE` environment variable to `TCP`.